bladeszasza/SOWLv2/README.md

 ## 📜 License

-This project is licensed under the [Specify Your License Here - e.g., MIT License, Apache 2.0 License].
+This project is licensed under the Apache 2.0 License.
 See the `LICENSE` file for more details.
-*(**Note**: You should add a LICENSE file to your repository, e.g., MIT, Apache 2.0)*

 ## 🤝 Contributing